-There was no active comparator or placebo group in the CARE6 OLE study, thus, the safety and the efficacy data could not be used to draw any conclusion in relation to an appropriate comparator.
-Furthermore, the open-label design may bias the reporting of subjective endpoints, including AEs, SAEs, and TEAEs.
-Since completion of a pivotal trial was an eligibility criterion for the extension study, patients who discontinued those trials due to AEs or lack of response were excluded.
-This could result in a population of patients that were more tolerant of cannabidiol, which can lead to a selection bias as those not responding to treatment are less likely to continue.
+There was no active comparator or placebo group in the CARE6 OLE study, thus the safety and the efficacy data could not be used to draw any conclusion in relation to an appropriate comparator.
+The open-label design may also bias the reporting of subjective end points, including AEs, SAEs, and TEAEs.
+Because completion of a pivotal trial was an eligibility criterion for the extension study, patients who discontinued those trials due to AEs or lack of response were excluded.
+This could result in a population of patients who were more tolerant of cannabidiol, which can lead to a selection bias because patients who do not respond to treatment are less likely to continue.
 Having a patient population more tolerant of cannabidiol can also lead to biased estimates related to AEs, potentially resulting in fewer and less severe AEs being reported.
-The sample size of CARE6 OLE study (N = 199) may not be sufficient to detect rare AEs.
+The sample size of the CARE6 OLE study (N = 199) may not be sufficient to detect rare AEs.
 Only 17.1% of patients completed the study, and there was wide variation in follow-up duration for individuals.
-For several outcomes, the sample size was therefore very small and not representative of all patients who started the OLE period.
+For several outcomes, the sample size was very small and not representative of all patients who started the OLE period.

-The CARE6 OLE study enrolled patients from multiple sites in different countries, however, there were no study sites in Canada.
-No evidence indicating a difference between the study population and the Canadian patients was identified in consultation with the clinical experts.
-Even though the median number of dosing days was 369.5 days (range, 95.0 days to 1,462 days) provides longer follow-up for AE assessment versus the double-blind phase of the CARE6 study, the proportion of patients who adhered to the cannabidiol during the longer follow-up was not reported.
-Thus, the study drug exposure among the patients in the OLE study was uncertain.
-About half of patients (46.7%) were taking the 50 mg/kg/day dose, which is not an approved dosing level and could have impacted the results.
-The remaining were taking the 25 mg/kg/day dose, which is the highest dose suggested in the product monograph.
+The CARE6 OLE study enrolled patients from multiple sites in different countries, but there were no study sites in Canada.
+No evidence indicating a difference between the study population and patients in Canada was identified in consultation with the clinical experts.
+The median number of dosing days was 369.5 days (range, 95.0 to 1,462 days) which provides longer follow-up for AE assessment versus the double-blind phase of the CARE6 study; however, the proportion of patients who adhered to cannabidiol during the longer follow-up was not reported.
+Thus, the study drug exposure among patients in the OLE study was uncertain.
+Approximately half the patients (46.7%) were taking the 50 mg/kg/day dose, which is not an approved dosing level and could have impacted the results.
+The remaining patients were taking the 25 mg/kg/day dose, which is the highest dose suggested in the product monograph.